mportizlunyov/update_full-go/README.md

 ---

-The program can be run as a script using `go run update_full-go` on any OS, or can be manually compiled (or choose the correct compiled version).
+The program can be run as a script using `go run update_full-go` on any OS (UNIX only for now), or can be manually compiled.